erwiese/checksymlinks/README.md

 # checksymlinks
-traverses a directory recursive and searches for broken links
+traverse a directory recursive and search for broken links.
+Report broken links or optionally delete them.